ptraced/NsfwSpy.NET10/README.md

 To get GPU support working, please follow the prerequisite steps [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.vision.imageclassificationtrainer?view=ml-dotnet&fbclid=IwAR3Ng6Pe1BWDZ3hR20tchutSozmdMojxvpy3pqdwA3fZ_OEstU8C-ptSRZw#gpu-support) to install [CUDA v10.1](https://developer.nvidia.com/cuda-10.1-download-archive-update2) and [CUDNN v7.6.4 for CUDA 10.1](https://developer.nvidia.com/rdp/cudnn-archive).
 Later versions do not work (as I tried with CUDA v11.4).
 The SciSharp.TensorFlow.Redist-Windows-GPU and SciSharp.TensorFlow.Redist-Linux-GPU packages are already included as part of the NsfwSpy package.

 # macOS Support
-To get NsfwSpy working on macOS, the [SciSharp.TensorFlow.Redist v2.3.1](https://www.nuget.org/packages/SciSharp.TensorFlow.Redist/2.3.1) NuGet package also needs to be installed.
+To get NsfwSpy working on macOS, the [SciSharp.TensorFlow.Redist v2.3.1](https://www.nuget.org/packages/SciSharp.TensorFlow.Redist) NuGet package also needs to be installed.
 This not included by default as it interfers with supporting GPUs on Windows and Linux.
 You can do this with either of the following commands:

 **Package Manager**
 ```
-Install-Package SciSharp.TensorFlow.Redist -Version 2.3.1
+Install-Package SciSharp.TensorFlow.Redist
 ```

 **.NET CLI**
 ```
-dotnet add package SciSharp.TensorFlow.Redist --version 2.3.1
+dotnet add package SciSharp.TensorFlow.Redist
 ```

 Please note that Macs that use M1 chips currently [do not support TensorFlow](https://github.com/dotnet/machinelearning/blob/main/docs/project-docs/platform-limitations.md) with ML.NET and cannot make use of NsfwSpy.